Douglass616/Excel-Based-Tools/README.md

 # Excel-Based-Tools

 ## For those not familiar with 'Git'.
 Click on the file then view raw file.
+## All VBA Code authored By M Douglass

 Finalised Excel based Analysis Tool